juanfonsecasolis/juanfonsecasolis.github.io/README.md

 Welcome to my portfolio.
-At this site, you can get information about the content I've written, my interests, and my areas of research.
+At this site, you can get information about the content I've written, interests, and areas of research.

 ## Software Test Automation
 As a consultant, I have worked in software end-to-end (E2E) test automation for US-based clients.
 My expertise has been focused on DotNet, Selenium WebDriver, and nUnit for testing web pages and web services.
 On the manual side, I have performed functional and non-functional testing (accessibility and load testing).
 I have been a certified tester since 2024 (ISTQB Certified Tester Foundation Level 4.0).
 Look at my automation projects at [https://github.com/juanfonsecasolis-automation](https://github.com/juanfonsecasolis-automation).